Are you looking for a contractor?

 Welding can be done in all directions since the flux-cored wire is small in size.

-Better welding penetration than SMAW.
+Good welding penetration; better than SMAW.

 Gasless welding is a possibility depending on the flux-cored wire used.

-Very good mechanical characteristics.
+Very good mechanical properties.

 Looking for something else?